yamass/redg-documentation/docs/features/data_extractor.md

 Using the `EntityModel`s you can now call `new CodeGenerator().generateCode( codePackageName, redGClassName, codeClassName, entityModels)`

 This will return the Java code as a String.
+The generated code will be in the default package, so you might need to add your own `package x.y.z` statement at the top.

 The `generateCode` method takes four parameters: